December 16th, 2000

 A: If you wish to move your data to faster more reliable ATR images all you need is a floppy drive capable of reading your disks.

 This can obviously be a time consuming process.
 Future updates to the ProSystem software will allow the Pro cable to be used to create .ATR images in a fraction of the time this requires, and at a fraction of the time required to create the complex .PRO images.

 A: Atari DOS 2.0 and other early dos systems were not by default capable of addressing disk drives higher than 2.
 (At $1000 each who had more than 2 disk drives back then anyway? :) You can attempt to patch your DOS.SYS file using the instructions available on many BBS's, or you can switch to a superior dos system.
 I suggest MYDOS because it is DOS 2 compatible.

 A: When you use the '!' command to shell out to DOS, APE does not actually terminate.
 APE places itself into the background and launches a new copy of your command shell.
 To return to APE after using the '!' command, type 'EXIT' then return.

 A: No. Any time the Atari writes to a disk 'image' APE updates that file automatically.

 A: Yes!
-All copy protected software can now be emulated successfully with APE!
+Most original software can now be emulated successfully with APE!
 Using the Pro System included and a stock 1050 (or 100% compatible) drive, you can create .PRO images of even the most complex diskettes.